WINKgroup/webserver/README.md

 - hasSocket: enables socket.io endpoint
 - useEndpoints: a list of [Endpoints](#endpoint)
 - rejectUnauthorized: useful when to want to test https without proper certificate (default is true)
+- hashedAdminPassword: admin password already hashed (default is "admin" with hash in sha256)
+- jwtSecret: secret word to salt jwt (default: jwtSecret)

 Express object is accessible through the attribute *app*:
 ```js